angelovangel/beautiful-jekyll/portfolio.md

 ---
 title: "Shiny apps"
-subtitle: "from Angel Angelov"
+subtitle: ""
 published: true
 ---

 ***

-This is just a collection of links to Shiny apps I have written.
+This is just a collection of links to Shiny apps as well as some packages I have written.
 Most apps are running on a `R` server on the [Amazon cloud](https://aws.amazon.com/), so all you need to use them is a decent web browser.
 The programs listed here are (hopefully) useful helpers in the daily work in a biology lab, but there are also apps from completely different fields (like visualization of your Google location or of the [openflights](https://openflights.org/) data).
 Of course, all is open source and the code can be found on [GitHub](https://github.com/angelovangel).

 ***